photon-hq/notebooklm-kit/README.md

 - Quiz and flashcards are saved as JSON files with complete data
 - Audio is saved as binary file (format depends on backend)
-- Video downloads are experimental - use `get()` to get URLs instead
+- Video and slides are downloaded using Playwright for authentication
+- Videos are downloaded as MP4 files
-- Slides are downloaded as PDF (default) or PNG files using Playwright for authentication
+- Slides are downloaded as PDF (default) or PNG files
 - For PDF downloads, `pdf-lib` package is recommended (falls back to PNG if not available)
 - PNG files are saved in a subfolder named after the artifact
 - Files are saved with timestamps to avoid overwrites (except for slides which use artifact title)